-To make arrangements to have a child baptized, contact Julia Gonzalez in the Parish Office, 317.253.2193 or [email protected]
+To make arrangements to have a child baptized, contact the Parish Office, 317.253.2193 or [email protected]

 Those who seek baptism for their infant or young child (for children 7 years of age or younger) must attend a baptismal preparation session and be a registered member of St. Monica Church.
 Baptisms will be resuming soon.
-Get started by calling Julia Gonzalez in the Parish Office.
+For moew information and to get started: English Español

 Baptism: Adults & Children over 7 years

 Unbaptized adults and children (over the age of 7 years) are prepared for the sacrament of baptism through the Rite of Christian Initiation of Adults, also know as the RCIA.
 To learn more about the RCIA, contact Anne Corcoran, Pastoral Associate - and also see the RCIA pages of our website: Becoming Catholic and This Week in RCIA.

 First Communion and First Reconciliation for Children

 Preparation for both of these sacraments is included in the SECOND GRADE of Sunday School or the second grade religion classes in St. Monica School.
 Students must be baptized Catholic and have completed one full year of religious education prior to second grade in order to begin sacramental preparation.
 First Reconciliation is celebrated in the fall of the second grade year; first Communion is also celebrated with second graders, on the final weekend of April.
 Parents of second graders will be asked to attend information evenings to learn all the details.
 If a child has not had a full year of religious education, or if a child is already past second grade, then Mary Jo Thomas Day, DRE will help the child's family know "how to" register their child for sacramental preparation for these two sacraments.

 The parents of any child from second grade through eighth grade should contact Mary Jo Thomas Day, DRE for more information.